-Bradley's professional analysis and commentary has been requested by multiple television news outlets.
-Below are some of his recent news segments.
+Bradley's professional analysis and commentary is requested regularly by local, national, and international news outlets.
+Below are some of his media appearances.
+To view more media appearance you may visit: http://www.youtube.com/user/bradleyshear

 On April 20, 2012, Social Media Lawyer Bradley Shear discussed Maryland Senate Bill 433 that may protect employers from negligent social media monitoring lawsuits and protect the personal privacy rights of employees.